-- 9.22 Stage A describes the scoping process, which is set out later in this Section. - 9.23 Stage B in the context of the WRMP24 comprises the assessment of our individual options (covered in this Section), and the assessment of different plans containing these options to arrive at the best value plan (covered in this Section and in Section 10). - 9.24 Stage C involves preparing the Environmental Report, which is the formal report describing the outputs of the assessments in Stage B for our WRMP24, this is Appendix B (SEA report). - 9.25 Stage D is the public consultation we will be carrying out on our Environmental Report and our dWRMP24 as a whole. - 9.26 Stage E involves monitoring the delivery of our plan our plans for this are described further in this Section and in Appendix B. - 9.27 The Thames Water WRMP24 SEA was carried out in accordance with the following guidance: - Water Resources Planning Guideline, 2021, Environment Agency, Ofwat, Natural Resources Wales - Environment Agency (2022) Water resources planning guideline supplementary guidance Environment and society in decision-making. - UK Water Industry Research (UKWIR) (2012) Strategic Environmental Assessment and Habitats Regulations Assessment Guidance for Water Resources Management Plans and Drought Plans (ref.
-12/WR/02/7)
+- 9.22 Stage A describes the scoping process, which is set out later in this Section. - 9.23 Stage B in the context of the WRMP24 comprises the assessment of our individual options (covered in this Section), and the assessment of different plans containing these options to arrive at the best value plan (covered in this Section and in Section 10). - 9.24 Stage C involves preparing the Environmental Report, which is the formal report describing the outputs of the assessments in Stage B for our WRMP24, this is Appendix B (SEA report). - 9.25 Stage D is the public consultation we have be carried out on our Environmental Report and our dWRMP24 as a whole.
+The SEA for the draft WRMP24 (dWRMP24) was presented in an Environmental Report which was issued for consultation from November 2022 to March 2023.
+Comments received from the consultation process were reviewed and have been addressed where appropriate within the Environmental Report (Appendix B). - 9.26 Stage E involves monitoring the delivery of our plan our plans for this are described further in this Section and in Appendix B.

-- Environmental Assessment Guidance for Water Resources Management Plans and Drought Plans (UKWIR 2021, re.
+- 9.27 The Thames Water rdWRMP24 SEA was carried out in accordance with the following guidance: - Water Resources Planning Guideline, 2023, Environment Agency, Ofwat, Natural Resources Wales - Environment Agency (2022) Water resources planning guideline supplementary guidance Environment and society in decision-making - UK Water Industry Research (UKWIR) (2012) Strategic Environmental Assessment and Habitats Regulations Assessment Guidance for Water Resources Management Plans and Drought Plans (ref.
+12/WR/02/7) - Environmental Assessment Guidance for Water Resources Management Plans and Drought Plans (UKWIR 2021, re.
 21/WR/02/15) - Office of the Deputy Prime Minister (ODPM) (now the Department for Levelling Up, Housing and Communities (DLUHC)) (2005).
-A Practical Guide to the Strategic Environmental Assessment Directive - DEFRA (2018) A Green Future: Our 25 Year Plan to Improve the Environment. - Environment Agency (2011) Strategic environmental assessment and climate change: guidance for practitioners - Historic England (2016) Sustainability Appraisal and Strategic Environmental Assessment Historic England Advice Note 8 - Strategic Environmental Assessment: Core Objective Identification, 2020, All Company Working Group
+A Practical Guide to the Strategic Environmental Assessment Directive - Defra (2018) A Green Future: Our 25 Year Plan to Improve the Environment. - Defra (2023) Environmental Improvement Plan 2023 - Environment Agency (2011) Strategic environmental assessment and climate change: guidance for practitioners - Historic England (2016) Sustainability Appraisal and Strategic Environmental Assessment Historic England Advice Note 8 - All Company Working Group (2020) Strategic Environmental Assessment: Core Objective Identification